 In the end…

-Almost everything is socially constructed, but that doesn’t mean that they don’t have real life consequences.
-Race is a social construct We should ever stop reflecting or asking questions about their short-term and long-term impacts.
+Almost everything is socially constructed, but that doesn’t mean they don’t have real life consequences.
+We should ever stop reflecting or asking questions about their short-term and long-term impacts.
+As a Black woman, race is a social construct and racism is the real-life impact.
 Many aspects of our lives are defined for us without our knowledge or consent, and due to our socialization, we’re conditioned to believe them to be true.

 This is like homework, but better!